1600 (19th November)

 1647 (26th December)

-Charles made a deal with Scotland whereby the Scots would invade England and help him to retake the throne.
+King Charles I made a deal with Scotland whereby the Scots would invade England and help him to retake the throne.
 In return Charles agreed to change the religion of England to Presbyterianism.

 War broke out again when John Poyer, former parliamentary soldier and Governor of Pembroke Castle refused to hand over his command to Fairfax.
 Like many others, he was dissatisfied with the disorder and lack of stability over the last two years.

 1648 (late March)